Read about how Dr. Buckner acquired new skills and techniques through CRTI

 As a condition of acceptance to the Clinical Research Training Institute you are required to:

-- Maintain membership in ASH throughout the duration of the CRTI program (letter of intent through project update meeting).
+- Maintain membership in ASH throughout the duration of the CRTI program (from the time the eligibility review form is due through the final-project update meeting).

 - Adhere to all required deadlines.